 The following sections represent the building blocks of an app and their representation in the package.

-Models are used to define and manage data structures in your application.
+Data models are used to define and manage data structures in your application.
 They enable you to map your data to the underlying database and create relationships between different entities.
 When a model is defined and installed by a Swell App, it becomes an integral part of a store’s database schema.

-→ Learn more about app models
+→ Learn more about app data models

 → Learn more about app events